-Natural Disasters In Arizona Have Absolutely Lowest Probability
+Natural Disasters In Arizona

-That doesn’t mean it can’t happen.
+But that doesn’t mean it can’t happen.
 No place on Earth is ever 100% safe.
 However, as shown on the 2014 Natural Disaster Risk Map, Tucson and its surrounding communities rank low.
 The Blue star is the location of Tucson AZ.